-adiculopathy can be described as the pain, tingling, or numbness typically experienced in an arm or leg, which is caused by irritation of a nerve traveling to and from the location to spinal cord.
+adiculopathy can be described as the pain, tingling, or numbness typically experienced in an arm or leg, which is caused by irritation of a nerve traveling to and from the spinal cord.
 This irritation results from arthritis of the spine, bone spurs, or disc herniation.
 As nerves from the cervical spine travel to the shoulders, arms, and hand a nerve can get irritated or compressed (pinched nerve).
 As a result cervical radiculopathy sends mixed messages in which the brain feels in the shoulder, arm, or hand.
 Similarly, this can also occur in lumbar radiculopathy, when nerves from the lumbar spine travel to the hips, legs, and feet.
-Patients who experience symptoms of more severe irritation or compression can feel great weakness in the affected muscles, as well as pain and tingling in the region.
+Patients who experience symptoms of more severe irritation or compression can feel great weakness in the affected muscles, as well as pain and tingling.

 A majority of radiculopathy cases are treatable with over the counter anti-inflammatory medications.
 While symptoms typically subside in a matter of days or weeks, for more severe cases that last longer, and are not corrected through physical therapy and medication, a doctor may recommend a minimally invasive surgery.